tylerthebuildor/cordova-android-crosswalk/README.md

 ```

 Use `-r` or `--release` to specify Crosswalk release channel.
 Three
-possible choices "canaray", "beta", or "stable".
+possible choices "canary", "beta", or "stable".
 Defaults to "stable".

 ```sh
 $ cordova-android-crosswalk -r canary